113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 ```
 {: codeblock}

-This commands upgrades virtual server instance with ID `12345678` and set number of CPU cores to 8, memory to 8192M, network port speed to 1000 Mbps.
+This command upgrades the virtual server instance with ID `12345678` and sets the number of CPU cores to 8, memory to 8192 M, network port speed to 1000 Mbps.